nickspaargaren/no-google/README.md

 Protect yourself from Google's surveillance by using this blocklist!

-Feel free to criticize my blocklist to make it better and better.
+Feel free to criticize our blocklist to make it better and better.
 Suggestions are completely welcomed!

-# Youtube Advertisements Regex
+## Youtube Advertisements Regex
 >_^r.+\googlevideo.com$_

 NOTE: This is supposed to prevent these domains to be